Methods: How to Send Large Videos

-- Transfers done this way are reliable (auto-retry mechanisms, pause/resume functionality).
+- Transfers performed this way are reliable thanks to auto-retry mechanisms, pause/resume functionality, etc.

 - Very expensive (Aspera Files starts at $0.75 per GB).

-- UDP is not always accepted through firewalls and this solution requires software installation which can be difficult in restrictive IT environments.
+- UDP is not always accepted through firewalls; workaround solutions require specialized software installation, which can be difficult in restrictive IT environments.

 - Complicated to use.

-- They tend to take up all the bandwidth in your office and need to be throttled so you can still do things like have a Skype call or browse the internet.
+- They tend to take up all the bandwidth in your office and need to be throttled if you need to make a Skype call or even browse the internet.

 - You can ship a lot of data at once.

-- Shipments can typically occur overnight or if local in hours.
+- Shipments can typically occur overnight or, if local, within hours.